Oil crashes by most since 1991 as Saudi Arabia launches price war - KRDO

 Oil crashes by most since 1991 as Saudi Arabia launches price war

-Oil prices suffered an historic collapse late Sunday after Saudi Arabia shocked the market by launching a price war against onetime ally Russia.
+Oil prices suffered an historic collapse overnight after Saudi Arabia shocked the market by launching a price war against onetime ally Russia.

-Crude was recently trading down 22% to $32 a barrel.
-Brent crude, the global benchmark, also plunged 22% to $35 a barrel.
+Crude was recently trading down 27% to $30.04 a barrel.
+Brent crude, the global benchmark, plunged 26% to $33.49 a barrel.
 Both oil contracts are on track for their worst day since 1991, according to Refinitiv.

+The shock to oil also rattled equity markets, which were already in a panic because of the novel coronavirus outbreak.
+Stocks in Asia plunged during Monday trading hours, while US futures recorded massive declines.

 The turmoil comes after the implosion of the oil alliance between OPEC and Russia on Friday.